-Youth coaching is a branch of life coaching.
-It is designed to encourage personal development in young people while providing an outlet for their stresses and anxieties.
+Youth coaching is designed to encourage personal development in young people while providing guidance for their future.

-Sometimes young people can feel like they are stuck on a never ending rollercoaster.
-The expectations they have on themselves, as well as the pressures of fitting in, growing up and planning a future can make it hard for them to cope.
+Sometimes young people can feel like they're stuck on a never-ending rollercoaster.
+The expectations they have for themselves, as well as the pressures of fitting in, growing up and planning a future, can make it hard for them to cope.

 Youth coaching can help young people develop life skills and learn how to manage some of the stresses that come along the way.
 This can include:

 - managing stress

 As a parent, you probably worry about your teenage child.
 You may wonder if they're happy and hope they're doing well at school.
 It can be difficult as a parent as, sometimes, despite your worry, teenagers simply do not want to discuss their personal lives.
 After all, they are trying to break free and grow up, while a part of you likely wants to hold on.

 If you want your child to receive extra support, one solution can be to hire a youth coach.
 Youth coaches do not aim to stand in as parents, teachers or friends.
 They are there to offer impartial, trustworthy support without any judgement.
 A youth coach can give a young person the chance to vent freely and confidentially about anything they want.
 This may include school and family life, friends or anything else that happens to be on their mind.

 While the adventure of growing up can be a wonderful and exciting time, young people, as well as adults, can experience difficulties in life.